 Shakespear Regional Park

-Located in Whangaparoa, 50 kilometres (31.1 miles) north of central Auckland, Shakespear Regional Park is New Zealand’s most visited open sanctuary.
-With a strong focus on conservation and farming, the park provides a pest-free habitat for endangered wildlife — to an extent that even dogs aren’t permitted in it.
+Located at the tip of the Whangaparoa Peninsula, 50 kilometres (31.1 miles) north of central Auckland, Shakespear Regional Park is the most visited and accessible open sanctuary in the region.
+With a strong focus on conservation and farming, the park provides a pest-free habitat for endangered wildlife — to an extent that dogs and other pets aren’t permitted in it.

 Great Barrier Island

-Mission Bay is located on Tamaki Drive, quite close to Auckland’s central business district.
-Aucklanders are particularly drawn to this beach because of its accessible location.
-Mission Bay is surrounded by cool cafés and restaurants as well as a park right on the beach’s doorstep.
+Mission Bay is located quite close to Auckland’s central business district on Tamaki Drive.
+Aucklanders are particularly drawn to the local beach because it is so close to the city.
+Mission Bay is also loved for its cafes and restaurants, plus the picturesque park that lies right on the beach’s doorstep.

 Auckland Botanic Gardens